 Once the initial excitement of the new flavours wore off, it was soon clear there wasn’t a long-term competitive strategy to support the product after the launch.

-So, despite the heavy investment in advertising that shouted about the launch, the product didn’t have a clear competitive advantage with customers.
+So, despite the heavy investment in launch advertising, the product didn’t have a clear competitive advantage with customers.
 Once the novelty wore off, customers didn’t see a long-term need for it.

 This led to a lack of loyal customers.
 No loyalty meant sales fell.